Religion in Germany: Baháʼí Faith

 A 1997–8 estimate is of 4000 Bahá'ís in Germany.
 In 2002 there were 106 Local Spiritual Assemblies.
 The 2007-8 German Census using sampling estimated 5–6,000 Bahá'ís in Germany.
-The Association of Religion Data Archives (relying on World Christian Encyclopedia) estimated some 11,743 Bahá'ís.Following the German reunification in 1989–91 the Federal Constitutional Court of Germany handed down a judgment affirming the status of the Bahá'í Faith as a religion in Germany.
+Following the German reunification in 1989–91 the Federal Constitutional Court of Germany handed down a judgment affirming the status of the Bahá'í Faith as a religion in Germany.
 Continued development of youth oriented programs included the Diversity Dance Theater (see Oscar DeGruy) which traveled to Albania in February 1997.
-Udo Schaefer et al.'s 2001 Making the Crooked Straight was written to refute a polemic supported by the Evangelical Church in Germany written in 1981.
-Since its publication the Evangelical Church in Germany has revised its own relationship to the German Bahá'í Community.
+Udo Schaefer et al.'s 2001 Making the Crooked Straight was written to refute a polemic supported by the Protestant Church in Germany written in 1981.
+Since its publication the Protestant Church in Germany has revised its own relationship to the German Bahá'í Community.
 Former member of the federal parliament Ernst Ulrich von Weizsaecker commended the ideas of the German Bahá'í community on social integration, which were published in a statement in 1998, and Chancellor Helmut Kohl sent a congratulatory message to the 1992 ceremony marking the 100th Anniversary of the Ascension of Bahá'u'lláh.